smigliorini/itinerary-drl/README.md

-# itinerary-rl
+# Recommending Sequences of Attractions to Tourists with Deep Reinforcement Learning

-Recommending Sequences of Attractions to Tourists with Deep Reinforcement Learning
+Source code and datasets for the paper <i>Recommending Sequences of Attractions to Tourists with Deep Reinforcement Learning</i>.